 Prepare your house with a supply of DIY microwavable heating pads with this easy sew tutorial!
 Most people will be able to create their own in less than an hour even if you aren’t an expert seamstress.
 Plus, these make for fantastic homemade Christmas gifts!

-I chose a scarf shape for these DIY Heating Pads as they can be used for all ages and sizes and will easily cover body parts while staying in position.
+I chose a scarf shape for this heating pad as it can be used for all ages and sizes and will easily cover body parts while staying in position.

 - 7-1/2″ x 40-1/2″ rectangle of cotton